jacobsock/InterfaceDocumentationKata/InterfaceDocumentationKata/README.md

 * Recreate the Hi-Fis shown in SwiftUI.
 * This project has the file structure set up for you.

-**However, you can only use the Apple Developer Documentation within Xcode (Help menu).
+**However, you can only use the Apple Developer Documentation within Xcode (Help menu, or Command-Shift-0, or Option-click).
 No Googling!**